deadlight/0atman.com/content/Publishing Vanilla.md

 0. Increment the package.json version number
 0. npm publish
-0. Build sass with `npm install`
+0. Build Sass with `npm install`
 0. Upload styles.css to our assets server
-0. Update sassdoc
+0. Update Sassdoc
 0. Update demo site with new CSS